seriousme/fastify-swaggergen/README.md

 fastify.register(swaggerGen, options);
 ```

-All schema and routes will be taken from the Swagger specification listed in the options.
+All schema and routes will be taken from the OpenApispecification listed in the options.
 No need to specify them in your code.
 <a name="pluginOptions"></a>
 ### Options
-  - `swaggerSpec`: this can be a JSON object, or the name of a JSON or YAML file containing a valid Swagger (v2) file
+  - `swaggerSpec`: this can be a JSON object, or the name of a JSON or YAML file containing a valid OpenApi(v2/v3) file
   - `service`: this can be a javascript object or class, or the name of a javascript file containing such an object.
 If the import of the file results in a function instead of an object then the function will be executed during import.
   - `fastifySwagger`: an object containing the options for the [fastify-swagger](https://github.com/fastify/fastify-swagger) plugin.
 To avoid registering this plugin pass `{ fastifySwagger: { disabled: true }}`